Bonnet Plume River

 The Bonnet Plume River is one of Yukon's better-known rivers.
-It flows from a mountain lake source in the Bonnet Plume Range in the Mackenzie Mountains through several mountain ranges to its confluence with the Peel.
+It flows south to north, from a mountain lake source in the Bonnet Plume Range in the Mackenzie Mountains through several mountain ranges to its confluence with the Peel.
 It is very popular with outdoor enthusiasts as a canoe, kayak or rafting trip.
 There is large section of whitewater on the river where it passes through a rockslide canyon.

 This river is very remote and is usually accessed by plane or helicopter.
 The Bonnet Plume was designated a Canadian Heritage River in 1998.